msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ## Dependent and independent sympathetic awareness

-## The four theories of moral sympathy
+## The four theories of moral sympathyåDr

 SYMPATHY | Dependent | Independent
 --- | --- | ---